Irregular Periods – Symptoms and Causes

 - Associate symptoms may be examined

-- Blood tests, ultrasounds may be required
+- Blood tests and/or ultrasounds may be required

-Thyroid medication is also given at times per need.
+Medicines: Hormone therapy is advised in some cases, while thyroid medication is also given at times per need.

 In some case cases, surgery may be suggested to remove fibroids.